 1 Q. Please describe the changes to Naughton power plant's coal cost from the 2015 2 Update.
-3 Α. Total delivered coal cost at Naughton increased per ton, from per ton in 4 the 2015 Update to per ton in this case resulting in an overall increase of 5 million.
+3 A. Total delivered coal cost at Naughton increased per ton, from per ton in 4 the 2015 Update to per ton in this case resulting in an overall increase of 5 million.
 The 2021 price forecast is based upon the 2019 price reopener with 6 escalations based upon projected diesel fuel prices and other price indices.
 The contract 7 escalation results in a price increase of million after royalties and taxes.
 Another 8 driver of the price increase is the million environmental shortfall payment in 2021.
 9 The change in the amount of coal purchased under each price tier-namely less lower- 10 priced tier-2 coal-increases costs by million.
 The forecasted tier-2 coal delivered 11 in calendar year 2021 is tons less than the 2015 Update.
 The increase in coal 12 costs is partially offset by a decrease to the diesel fuel hedge loss of million and a 13 reduction of million for contract amortization costs.
 The amortization of these 14 costs was completed at the end of 2016.
 15 C. Wyodak 16 Q. Please describe the price increase related to the Wyodak power plant contract.
-17 A. Delivered coal cost increased from per ton in the 2015 Update to per ton 18 in this case, or million overall.
+17 A. Delivered coal cost increased from even per ton in the 2015 Update to even per ton 18 in this case, or million overall.
 The cost increase is primarily the result of 19 escalation in diesel fuel and other contract indices, partially offset by the results of the 20 2019 price reopener.

-D. Dave Johnston
+1 D. Dave Johnston

-2 Q. Please describe the Dave Johnston power plant coal supply cost increase.

-A. Dave Johnston power plant delivered coal cost decreased by million compared to the 2015 Update, or memory percent.
-The reduction is due to a decrease in coal costs of million, as described in further detail below partially offset by an increase in rail costs of approximately million.

-7 Q. Please describe the open coal position for the Dave Johnston power plant in 2021.

-A. The Dave Johnston power plant is projected to consume approximately million tons in 2021; the Company currently has million tons of coal under contract for the plant resulting in an unidentified or open position of million tons.
-The Company will solicit coal supplies from Powder River Basin ("PRB") mines through a request for proposals during 2021 to fill a reasonable portion of the open position, which may be adjusted according to market conditions.
-The Company has used this fueling strategy for the Dave Johnston power plant for several years.

-Q. What are the coal supply arrangements for the Dave Johnston power plant in this case?

-A. Arch Coal's Coal Creek mine will supply million tons, Peabody Energy's North Antelope Rochelle mine will supply million tons and Peabody Energy's Caballo mine will supply million tons in 2021 (percent of the plant's requirements).
-The coal cost decrease of million is the aggregate of a decrease of million for refined coal and a decrease to the cost of coal of million, partially offset by an increase to the rail costs of million.
+- 2 Q. Please describe the Dave Johnston power plant coal supply cost increase. - A. Dave Johnston power plant delivered coal cost decreased by Mark million compared to the 2015 Update, or Mark percent.
+The reduction is due to a decrease in coal costs of million, as described in further detail below partially offset by an increase in rail costs of approximately Mark million. - 7 Q. Please describe the open coal position for the Dave Johnston power plant in 2021. - 8 The Dave Johnston power plant is projected to consume approximately million tons A. 9 in 2021; the Company currently has million tons of coal under contract for the plant 10 resulting in an unidentified or open position of million tons.
+The Company will 11 solicit coal supplies from Powder River Basin ("PRB") mines through a request for 12 proposals during 2021 to fill a reasonable portion of the open position, which may be 13 adjusted according to market conditions.
+The Company has used this fueling strategy 14 for the Dave Johnston power plant for several years. - Q. What are the coal supply arrangements for the Dave Johnston power plant in this case? - 17 A. Arch Coal's Coal Creek mine will supply million tons, Peabody Energy's North 18 Antelope Rochelle mine will supply million tons and Peabody Energy's Caballo 19 million tons in 2021 (percent of the plant's requirements). mine will supply million is the aggregate of a decrease of 20 The coal cost decrease of million for 21 refined coal and a decrease to the cost of coal of million, partially offset by an 22 increase to the rail costs of million.